CO₂e Quantification

 At DGS we are happy to have such great support on CO₂e quantification for the whole die-casting process from our main die-casting cell supplier Bühler.
 The Bühler team’s profound understanding of the whole process helped deliver an efficient and successful project.

-ANDREAS MÜLLER , CEO of DGS
+ANDREAS MÜLLER ,

 DGS is an innovative developer and international manufacturer of complex, highquality die-cast components.
 DGS has four production locations, in Switzerland, Czech Republic, and two in China.